Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/progress_report.md

 # Discourse Analysis of the Australian Radio Talkback Corpus

+## 11/30/17
+### Graphs
+I am now adding graphs the analyses I have done so far for visualization.

 ## 11/28/17
 ### Gender:
 I also created data frames for males and females, and discovered that there are 100 females and 60 males.